 We haven’t done this yet, but are strongly considering heading this way.
 Why?
 The last thing we want listeners to do when encountering ‘older’ episodes of ours is to think it’s just outdated and not relevant.

 If our episodes are truly of an evergreen style (which we believe they are) then we don’t want potential listeners to assume they are outdated.
 Thanks, Noah Kagan for this tip.

 When getting started podcasting, I read and heard countless recommendations for making sure you had a strong set of show notes for SEO purposes.
 However, I’m now learning, this recommendation is coming from many podcasters who don’t know Search Engine Optimization (SEO) that well.

 Only a tiny percentage of our show notes get any long-term traffic from Google.
-Don’t follow what other podcasters are doing with show notes (the majority of them anyway).
+Don’t follow what other podcasters are doing with show notes (the majority of them anyways).
 Instead…see #76.

 Promoting & Growing a Podcast

 Be Patient with Growth

 Growing a podcast audience has been hard!
 My primary skill is in growing blogs through SEO, and so building up our listenership has been new terrain for me.

 We’ve seen a consistent trajectory of growth, every quarter driving a bigger listenership than the last, but, this hasn’t come with ebbs and flows.
 It’s required some patience as figuring out what drives downloads has taken some time.

 We’ll consistently see 5-10% growth each month over the last.
 As long as it’s heading up and to the right, right?